medsouz/Miney-Updater/README.md

 Miney-Updater
 =============

-Experimental updater for the Miney mod.
+The launcher for the Miney Minecraft mod.
+For more information visit the [Miney-Client](https://github.com/medsouz/Miney-Client) page.